alexandrainst/node-red-contrib-postgresql/README.md

 when the *Split results* option is enabled, it waits for a *tick* before releasing the next batch of lines, to make sure the rest of your Node-RED flow is ready to process more data
 (instead of risking an out-of-memory condition), and also conveys this information upstream.

-So this node will only output one message at first, and then await a message containing a truthy `msg.tick` before releasing the next message.
+So when the *Split results* option is enabled, this node will only output one message at first, and then awaits a message containing a truthy `msg.tick` before releasing the next message.

 To make this behaviour potentially automatic (avoiding manual wires), this node declares its ability by exposing a truthy `node.tickConsumer` for downstream nodes to detect this feature, and a truthy `node.tickProvider` for upstream nodes.
 Likewise, this node detects upstream nodes using the same back-pressure convention, and automatically sends ticks.

+## Credits

+Major rewrite in July 2021 by [Alexandre Alapetite](https://alexandra.dk/alexandre.alapetite) ([Alexandra Institute](https://alexandra.dk)), of parents forks: [andreabat](https://github.com/andreabat/node-red-contrib-postgrestor) / [ymedlop](https://github.com/doing-things-with-node-red/node-red-contrib-postgrestor) / [HySoaKa](https://github.com/HySoaKa/node-red-contrib-postgrestor), with inspiration from [node-red-contrib-re-postgres](https://flows.nodered.org/node/node-red-contrib-re-postgres) ([code](https://github.com/elmagopy/node-red-contrib-re2-postgres)).

+This node builds uppon the [node-postgres](https://github.com/brianc/node-postgres) (`pg`) library.

+Contributions and collaboration welcome.